raceychan/raceychan.github.io/docs/http/endpoint.md

     "OAS tag, endpoints with the same tag will be grouped together, default to route tag"
     plugins: list[IPlugin]
     "Decorators to decorate the endpoint function"
+    deps: list[DepNode] | None
+    "Dependencies that might be used in "
 ```

     - `scoped`: if an endpoint requires any dependency that is an async context manager, or its factory returns an async generator, the endpoint would be scoped, and setting scoped to None won't change that, however, for an endpoint that is not scoped, setting `scoped=True` would make it scoped.